 While here, you also encounter some incredibly tough enemies, as you would hope for from a final dungeon.
 The most notable was probably the Master Tonberry, the enemy that really made a name for its species.
 The Master Tonberries are so durable that unlike the FFV and VI Tonberries, you aren’t very likely to kill them before they use Knife multiple times, and in this game, Knife causes instant death!

 While it’s still just a wonky cave, Northern Crater does have a gimmick: it uses multiple paths to force you to backtrack to fetch all the game’s items.
 This takes on a rather extreme form when you reach a major fork in the road and the party decides that they need to split up, with the player following Cloud.
-There are initially two roads, but it turns out the left path has another fork and, should you go that way, you have the option of splitting the left party a second time.
+There are initially two roads, but it turns out the left path has another fork and, should you go that way, you have the option of splitting your diminished party a second time.
 The idea here is that you split the party up, receiving various items from each path, and then arguably go back yourself and get additional copies of the same items.
 It doesn’t make any logical sense (I can’t help but imagine that the developers originally planned to have your fellow party members empty the paths of treasure for you, without creating any copies at all) but eh, this is an interesting system either way and I’m pleased that they chose to go for it, illogical as it may be in its current form.

 I unfortunately didn’t take any detailed notes on how we switched the party, but I believe we took Cloud left and then down, and made our ways to the bottom as quickly as possible.
 Around here, Kyle joined me on trying to rush for the end, and we didn’t bother backtracking to pick up copies of treasure that we weren’t going to use in the first place.